 Excluding the top five stateowned companies in terms of profitability, the improvement of the liquidity ratio is notable, but continues to be below the recommended threshold of 100%.

-The current liquidity ratio is an indicator that measures a company's ability to pay its short-term liabilities with current assets.
-The higher the ratio, the greater the ability of the company to pay its short-term liabilities, while a ratio below 1 may indicate that the company is unable to pay its outstanding debt.
+In 2017, the liquidity ratio of The current liquidity ratio is an indicator that measures a company's ability to pay its short-term liabilities with current assets.
+The higher registered a slight increase of the ratio, the greater the ability of the company to pay its shortjust 1.2 pp compared to the term liabilities, while a ratio below 1 may indicate that the company is unable to pay its outstanding debt.
 On the other hand, a high value of the indicator (greater than 3) does not necessarily imply that the company is in a state of exceptional liquidity.
 Depending on how the company's assets are allocated, a high current liquidity may suggest that the company does not use its assets in an efficient manner, or it doesn't attract funding.